mongodb/terraform-provider-mongodbatlas/website/docs/r/project_invitation.html.markdown

 `mongodbatlas_project_invitation` provides a Project Invitation resource.
 This represents an invitation for an Atlas User within an Atlas Project.

-Each invitation for an Atlas user has a set of roles that provide access to a project in an organisation.
+Each invitation for an Atlas user has a set of roles that provide access to a project in an organization.

 The roles that can be utilised can be found in the [MongoDB Documentation](https://docs.atlas.mongodb.com/reference/user-roles/#project-roles), which map to: